VINAYAK9669/BookingApp-with-Calendar-from-Scratch/README.md

 This project involves the creation of a Booking App with an interactive calendar to showcase venue availability.
 The app is built using React.js, Vite, and Redux.
 It features a user-friendly calendar display, booking functionality for half-day slots, and a simple booking form with essential details.
 The booking procedure is streamlined with a popup window for confirming reservations.

+## Deployment

+The application is deployed on Netlify.
+You can access it [here](https://booking-application-with-calendar.netlify.app/).

 ## Tech Stack

 - React.js